We can help you with voluntary parent support, parent orders and offer advice and guidance.

 If your child repeatedly gets into trouble with the police, is convicted of an offence, or doesn't attend school regularly, the court can hold you responsible.

-The court normally issues a Parenting Order on our recommendation.
-We only recommend a Parenting Order where parents have not taken up offers of support and we are concerned about your child, how well they are doing and that you are not acting effectively as parents to try and support your child.
+We normally recommend a Parenting Order which is then issued by court.
+We only recommend a Parenting Order where parents haven't taken up offers of support and we are concerned about your child.
+We'll base this on how well they're doing and whether you're acting effectively as parents to try and support your child.

-The court can add other conditions to the order, which last for up to 12 months, to make sure that your child goes to school, for example.
+The court can add other conditions to the order, which last for up to 12 months.
+This can include making sure that your child goes to school.

 What happens if you breach a parenting order?

-If you breach or fail to comply with a Parenting Order we will liaise with the Police and arrange for you to be put before the court.
-The court may impose a number of penalties including fines, community orders or absolute or conditional discharges.
+If you breach or fail to comply with a Parenting Order we'll liaise with the Police and arrange for you to be put before the court.
+The court may impose a number of penalties.
+These can include fines, community orders or absolute or conditional discharges.

-Getting a Parenting Order doesn’t mean that you get a criminal record, but you can be taken to court if you don’t comply with the order, and can be fined or given a community penalty, which is a sentence that's served in the community.
+Getting a Parenting Order doesn’t mean that you get a criminal record.
+It does mean that you can be taken to court if you don’t comply with the order.
+You can be fined or given a community penalty, which is a sentence that's served in the community.

 |Service||What support is available|